JohnnyStruk/LectureLink/README.md

 ```

 To close the development server, press `Ctrl + C` and then type `y`.

+## Quick Start Guide

+### As an Instructor:
+1. Click "Instructor Login" button
+2. Create a username and password and login to your dashboard.
+3. Click "Upload" to add lecture files
+4. Each file will display with a unique 6-character code (e.g., "A7X2K9")
+5. Share this code with your students
+6. Click on any lecture to preview it and see student questions/comments

+### As a Student:
+1. On the homepage, enter the 6-character code provided by your instructor
+2. Click "Join Session" to access the lecture
+3. Navigate through slides using the thumbnails on the left
+4. View other students' questions and comments in the right sidebar
+5. See which questions have been answered by the professor (marked with ✓)
+6. Type your question or comment in the input field at the bottom
+7. Click "Post Question" or "Post Comment" to submit
+8. Your posts will appear in real-time for other students and the professor

 # Backend API Outline
 :text in url mean that the value is to be put in the url, ex: